uob-coms20007/uob-coms20007.github.io/computability/rice.md

 trivial (either the empty set, or the set of all computable functions), the reflected set $F$ is undecidable.

-We will not prove Rice's theorem, but rest assured that it is just another reduction.
+The proof of Rice's theorem is by reduction.

 ## Intuition